 Instead, Luca Marmorini, engine designer, is more drastic:

-"These tires last 20 laps.
-Either they give us guarantees or we won't run".
+"These tyres last 20 laps.
+Either they give us guarantees or we won't race".

-"Someone said that we would have to authorize or not the use of new tires by Michelin.
+"Someone said that we would have to authorise or not the use of new tyres by Michelin.
 The decision rests with the FIA".

 It is unlikely that the Federation will create such a precedent, also because the safety issue does not involve all cars.
 In 2000 in Brazil, at the end of qualifying, Peter Sauber had the cars of Mika Salo and Pedro Paulo Diniz put back in the containers and went back to Switzerland because the spoilers came off.
 But if Michelin decides to withdraw, only Ferrari, Jordan and Minardi will show up at the start.

 Says Charlie Whiting.
-There is still a third way, the one that the diplomats of the organizers and Bernie Ecclestone (“Don't worry, in the end it will run”) try to follow until the end to avoid an image catastrophe.
-A dangerous tire becomes safe under certain conditions, which Michelin itself has indicated: increase the inflation pressure, decrease the camber (the angle between the tires and the asphalt), give up a little aerodynamic load, distribute the weight upwards front, choose a softer suspension setup.
-The price to pay is a drop in performance, but at least the rules are respected, form is saved, and the Grand Prix as well.
-The Michelin technicians do not rule out any kind of possibility.
+There is still a third way, the one that the diplomacy of the organisers and Bernie Ecclestone ("Do not worry, in the end, they will race") try to follow until the end to avoid an image catastrophe.
+A dangerous tyre becomes safe under certain conditions, which Michelin itself has indicated: increase the pressure, decrease the camber (the angle between the tyres and the asphalt), give up a little aerodynamic load, distribute the weight upwards front, choose a softer suspension setup.
+The price to pay is a drop in performance, but at least the rules are respected, face is saved, and the Grand Prix as well.
+The Michelin engineers do not rule out any kind of possibility.
 Michelin F1 Technical Manager Nick Shorrock explains:

-"The tires are our property, but we won't prohibit the teams from using them.
+"The tyres are our property, but we won't prohibit the teams from using them.
 Ours is just an indication".

-So you're going to say run only with pressure mods?
+So you are going to say run only with pressure modifications?

 "This doesn't guarantee safety, because we don't know the problem yet.
 However…".